rajandev17/Plasma/README.md

 ## 🚧 Work In Progress 🚧

-A Benchmark Android Application using latest Android components, which displays trending movies/tv shows, search movies and TV Shows and also add them watchlist based on logged in credentials , also view entire cast of Movies/TV shows.

 ```100% Kotlin ❤️❤️```

-#### This Benchmark App is built using latest Android tools and Jetpack libraries.
-App Includes
+#### This Benchmark App is built using latest Android tools and Jetpack libraries which includes
 - Jetpack Compose
 - Jetpack DataStore
 - Jetpack Room